The data warehouse landscape has evolved dramatically, with the global market projected to reach $63.9 billion by 2032.

 The right Snowflake alternative depends on your data volume, existing cloud strategy, and workload patterns.
 Below we examine leading options in detail.

-Snowflake competitors: Top 12
+Snowflake alternatives: Top 12

 1. Peliqan – The complete modern data stack in one platform